Chemical peels are intense exfoliating treatments that

 A chemical peel is a treatment technique used to improve and smooth the texture of the facial skin using a chemical solution that causes the dead skin to slough off and eventually peel off.
 The regenerated skin is usually smoother and less wrinkled than the old skin.

 At the Laser & Skin Surgery Center of New York, we understand there is no one-size-fits-all when it comes to skin rejuvenation treatments.
-We offer a wide range of chemical peels, including glycolic acid, salicylic acid, TCA and Jessner peels to accommodate the needs and goals of all our patients.
+Our board-certified physicians offer a wide range of chemical peels, including salicylic acid peels, glycolic acid peels, VI Peel, TCA Peels, Illuminize Peels, and Vitalize Peels, to accommodate the needs and goals of all our patients.